ppy/osu-wiki/wiki/Tournaments/LGA/2024/en.md

 ### Scheduling information

 1. Each stage (as described on the [Tournament schedule](#tournament-schedule) table) will be held on **a single weekend**.
-2. Qualifiers is not eligible for scheduling.
+2. Qualifiers are not eligible for scheduling.
 Instead, players must take part in an osu!(lazer) playlist, as detailed on the [Qualifier information](#qualifier-information) section.
 3. All bracket stages will be held between Saturday 00:00 and Sunday 19:00 UTC.
    - Exceptions may be made where possible; please consult the tournament managers for more information.
 4. Match scheduling will be handled by the tournament managers.
 Schedules will be released on the Sunday before the first matches of the stage.
 The tournament managers will try to create the schedule to respect the participants' time zones.